jroesch/jroesch.github.io/about_content.md

 there.
 I enjoy cooking, listening, writing and playing music, reading, type theory, hacking, coffee, and sleep (when I can).

-I am interested in working with motivated undergraduates who are interested in compiler hacking, verification, program analysis, type theory, and more.
-I am always excited to hear from students who are interested in doing research, feel free to email me.
+I am excited about working with motivated undergraduates from many backgrounds and interests.
+Currently my interests are around compiler hacking, programming languages for machine learning, machine learning for programming language, verification, program analysis, type theory, and more.
+I am always excited to talk to undergraduate students about research, and the research process, even if just for a cup of coffee.
+Feel free to drop me a line!